-If the switch license is not present, load the license by typing licenseadd "license-key" and then press Enter.
+If the switch license is not present, load the license by typing licenseadd "license-key", then press Enter.
 To obtain the license key, refer to the Remote Switch Option Kit provided with your Fibre Channel switches.
 Repeat step 3 to verify that the license has been added.

-- 4. Configure the switch for E-port connectivity with OSGs: - a.
+- 4. Configure the switch for E-port connectivity with OSGs by entering the following: - a.
 Type switchdisable and then press Enter.

 b.
 Type configure and then press Enter.
 You will see a display similar to the example below.
+Configure...

 '''

-Configure...

 Fabric parameters (yes, y, no, n): [no]

 '''